miriamrozenbaum/MPB/README.md

         - 404 - like not found

 ## RUN Project:
+  You should have pip version 21.2.4 installed and Python 3.10.2

+ * To stat app run the following commands:
-  - pip install -r requirements.txt (only first time)
+  - pip install -r requirements.txt (only for the first time)
   - python -m flask run

 ## TEST Project:
   Postman link: https://www.getpostman.com/collections/defe8d6cde59aa0e942f